John 20

 The detail of the grave clothes is crucial to the narrative.
 The ὀθόνια — the linen wrappings — are lying there, and the σουδάριον — the face cloth, a Latin loanword from sudarium — is not tossed aside but ἐντετυλιγμένον, "folded up" or "rolled up," in a separate place.
 This orderly arrangement is the opposite of what a grave robbery would produce.
 Thieves do not unwrap corpses and fold the cloth neatly.
 The evidence points not to a body being taken but to a body departing — leaving its wrappings behind the way a butterfly leaves a cocoon.

-Verse 8 is one of the most compressed and significant statements in the Gospel: εἶδεν καὶ ἐπίστευσεν — "he saw and believed."
+Verse 8 contains a compressed and significant statement: εἶδεν καὶ ἐπίστευσεν — "he saw and believed."
 The Beloved Disciple reaches faith from the physical evidence alone — the empty tomb and the undisturbed grave clothes.
 No angel speaks to him; he does not yet see the risen Jesus.
 He sees absence and believes presence.
 Verse 9, however, adds a qualifying note: they did not yet understand the γραφή, the Scripture, that he must rise.
 Their belief is real but not yet fully grounded in the scriptural narrative that gives it meaning.
 Understanding will come later; faith comes now.
 This is consistent with John's portrayal of faith as something that grows through stages.

 Jesus Appears to Mary Magdalene (vv.
 11-18)